PlutoLang/Pluto/README.md

 ## Breaking changes:
 - None.

 Pluto is fully backwards-compatible (inc. C-ABI) with Lua 5.4.
+This includes compiled bytecode, because Pluto does not implement any new opcodes, or alter the fundamental behavior of any opcodes.
 ## New Features:
 ### Dedicated Exponent Operator
 The `**` operator has been implemented into the operator set.
 It's roughly an alternative to `^` now.